bchaturvedi/demo_task/README.md

 # demo_task
-this is repository for task work
+This is the repository for task work